One quadrillion ants litter the UK. Yes, that’s more than 10,000,000,000,000,000! Meaning, there are more than one million ants per person!

 The Pavement Ant loves the indoors, nesting inside the insulation within walls and under the floors.
 Pavement Ants can also dwell in the underside of logs, pavement blocks, stones and bricks.
 They feed on almost anything humans eat – they even eat pet food!
 They are often spotted entering homes in search of food, usually during the night.
 They forage for food for their colonies and commonly set up trails to food sources from their nests – this is an effective way to discover where they live.

-Pavement Ants earned their name because they nest in cracks in driveways and under sidewalks, piling the resulting dirt into a mound on top of the pavement – a sight, I’m sure, many of us have seen before.
+Pavement Ants earned their name because they nest in cracks in driveways and under pavements, piling the resulting dirt into a mound on top of the ground – a sight, I’m sure, many of us have seen before.

 Pavement Ants are characterised by their brown/black bodies, pale legs and antennae and they measure 2.5-3mm in length.